IBM/optimize-procurement-and-inventory-with-ai/README.md

 losing money on the items that you have not sold.
 If you have too little, and customers expect you to have a certain item, the customer will lose their trust and go elsewhere to purchase that same item.
 Finding the perfect balance by predicting demand is ultimately an optimization problem, one fit for machine learning.
-Not only that, but as global supply chains are disrupted, a procurement manager must pick the optimal routes to deliver goods on time to the retail store.
-With thousands of different possible combinations, each with their own advantages, it would take days or even weeks for a manager to pick the optimal distribution route if they were to check each possible combination by hand.
-Again, this solution can be solved with machine learning.

 Imagine that a large demand spike in cleaning supplies causes our inventory to be exhausted days before new shipments arrive.
 Machines can learn from this.
 Using this data to train our machine learning model, we can predict demand for certain items more accurately in the future, and ensure that our customers will be able to purchase what they want.
-Lastly, as a procurement manager of multiple stores, we want to ensure that our supply chain is as efficient as possible, taking the most direct route, so that inventory is filled quickly, in a cost-effective manner.

 Using this scenario as our case study, we will take the view of the procurement manager.
 The procurement manager is notified by Lauren, the retail store manager whose inventory for certain cleaning supplies has been exhausted days ahead of schedule.
 Bob, the procurement manager, gives the task to the development team to take the inventory demand data, denoted as `Actuals` in the data set, as a way to train a machine learning model.
-The model will predict demand in the future which will help optimize demand and find the optimal routes for the supply to reach the retail stores.
+The model will predict demand in the future which will help optimize inventory and procurement.
 In the next few paragraphs, we will explain how the development team will use machine learning tools and techniques to solve this problem.

 ![flow-diagrm](tutorials/images/flow-diagram.png)